krystof-k/markdown-print/README.md

 ### Tables

 Inserting tables is a bit more complicated, especially if you want to use advanced formatting (in that case see [Pandoc manual](http://pandoc.org/MANUAL.html#tables)).
-But inserting a simple table is easy:
+But not that much:

 ```markdown
 Table: This is a table caption, you can even use a citation [@thinking-fast-and-slow]